jmkenz/bodybuilder/README.md

 Existing RTEs often generate markup that is less-than-ideal, rely too heavily on inline styles that are disjointed from the website's stylesheets, and generally exhibit finicky behaviour for the end user.
+Furthermore, in a world focused on responsive design and accessibility, most RTEs have started to feel outdated.

 **BodyBuilder's aims are the following:**